-After lunch you can take a walk on the bay surrounding the abbey.
-It’s advisable to do this with an organised tour as they know the area and the tide schedules.
-Otherwise make sure you are well informed about the tide schedule and the safe route.
+After lunch, you can take a walk on the bay surrounding the abbey.
+It’s advisable to do this with an organized tour as the guides know the area and the tide schedules.
+Otherwise, make sure you are well informed about the tide schedule and the safe route.
 Take this very seriously as the bay around Mont Saint Michel can flood very quickly!

 There are plenty of restaurants that are open for dinner on the mountain, but if you are looking for better food and cheaper prices you are probably better off going for dinner in Pontorson village, 10 km inland.
 We had dinner in Pontorson twice and really enjoyed the more authentic local cuisine.

-If you are staying in the area for at least one night, make sure to come back and visit Mont Saint Michel in the evening for the truly authentic experience!
+TIP: If you are staying in the area for at least one night, make sure to come back and visit Mont Saint Michel in the evening for a truly authentic experience!

-Mont Saint-Michel can easily be visited with kids of any age, but you will enjoy the whole experience more if your kids are at least 3-4 years old and can walk by themselves.
+Mont Saint-Michel can easily be visited with kids of any age.
+However, you will enjoy the whole experience more if your kids are at least 3-4 years old and can walk by themselves.
 You will not be able to explore the abbey, the ramparts, and the rest of the mountain with a stroller as there are stairs everywhere.

 Children of any age will absolutely be impressed by Mont Saint-Michel.
-Our kids loved exploring the abbey, running on the ramparts, climbing the stairs, discovering the narrow streets and alleys, chasing seagulls on the roof of the monastery and spotting bats at night.
-They couldn’t get enough of all the medieval knight attire in the gift shops and Normandy crêpes and galettes in the local restaurants.
+Our kids loved exploring the abbey, running on the ramparts, climbing the stairs, discovering the narrow streets and alleys, chasing seagulls on the roof of the monastery, and spotting bats at night.

 Where to stay at Mont Saint-Michel

-You have several accommodation options on the island, but the hotels there are really pricey and honestly I don’t see any advantages of staying on the mountain itself.
+You have several accommodation options on the island.
+However, the hotels there are really pricey and honestly, I don’t see any advantages of staying on the mountain itself.

-I would recommend staying at one of the hotels at the end of the road just before the peninsula (like Hotel Mercure, Hotel Gabriel, Le Relais du Roy or others close by).
-Free shuttle bus stops nearby and the ride to the Mont Saint Michel only takes 2-3 minutes, or you can walk or take a bike to the island.
+I would recommend staying at one of the hotels at the end of the road just before the peninsula.
+Check out Hotel Mercure, Hotel Gabriel, or Le Relais du Roy.
+They are all close by and the free shuttle bus stops nearby.
+The ride to the Mont Saint Michel only takes 2-3 minutes, or you can walk or take a bike to the island.